guardian/csnx/docs/project-imports/dcr.md

 #### Problem

-- there is a lot of config files in the `dotcom-rendering` repo
+- there are a lot of config files in the `dotcom-rendering` repo
 - we don't know how many are used still (e.g. `arkit.json`?)

 #### Solution